Set Up a WordPress Multi Language Site (How to + Best Practises)

 However, online stores aren’t the only websites that can benefit from going multilingual.
 For instance, translating your blog could bring in more readers and increase your ad revenue.

-Translating your website also helps from a Search Engine Optimization (SEO) standpoint.
+Translating your website also helps from a multilingual Search Engine Optimization (SEO) standpoint.
 Some keywords you might have difficulty ranking for in English could be easier to target in other languages, thus increasing the visibility of your site.

 Why You Might Want to Use a WordPress Multi Language Plugin

 No one ever said translating a website is simple.
-If you’re using WordPress, you have one major advantage, however – translation plugins.
+If you’re using WordPress, you have one major advantage, however – multilingual plugins.
 Installing the right extension can significantly decrease the amount of time required to take your site from English-only to multilingual.

 For instance, with our plugin TranslatePress, you can translate all your website’s content, metadata, and even its plugins and themes, all without touching a line of code:

-For straightforward websites with less complex content, TranslatePress can also enable you to incorporate machine translation to add languages to your site almost instantly.
+For straightforward websites with less complex content, TranslatePress can also enable you to incorporate machine translation services to add languages to your site almost instantly.

 With TranslatePress, you have the option of pursuing several different methods for a wide range of budgets.
 In addition to automated translation, you can use our helpful interface to add new languages yourself.
-Alternatively, you can also contract translators to work on your site without having to grant them admin-level access (more on this on Step 4).
+Alternatively, you can also contract freelance translators to work on your site without having to grant them admin-level access (more on this on Step 4).

 How to Create a WordPress Multi Language Site with TranslatePress (In 5 Steps)